Emil Forsberg

-Emil Peter Forsberg ([ˈěːmɪl ˈfɔ̂ʂːbærj]; born 23 October 1991) is a Swedish professional footballer who plays as an attacking midfielder for Bundesliga club RB Leipzig and the Sweden national team.
+Emil Peter Forsberg ([ˈěːmɪl ˈfɔ̂ʂːbærj]; born 23 October 1991) is a Swedish professional footballer who plays as an attacking midfielder or left winger for Major League Soccer club New York Red Bulls and the Sweden national team.
+He previously played for GIF Sundsvall, Malmö FF and RB Leipzig.

 Forsberg was awarded Guldbollen in 2021 as Sweden's best footballer of the year.
 He has also been voted the Swedish Midfielder of the Year four times (2016, 2017, 2019 and 2021).
 He was a member of the Sweden squad that reached the quarter-finals of the 2018 FIFA World Cup, and also represented his country at UEFA Euro 2016 and 2020, the latter of which he scored four goals in four games.
 He is known for his quick, effective passing style, and is a creative playmaker renowned for his ability to create chances and assists.

 Club career

 GIF Sundsvall

 Born in Sundsvall, Forsberg started his career with his home-town team and joined the first team squad in 2009 when the club was playing in Sweden's second tier of football, Superettan.
 He went on to play several matches for Sundsvall in his first season.
 For his second season at the club he had become a regular in the starting eleven at Sundsvall and played 30 out of 30 matches for the 2010 season.
 Forsberg had started to produce goals during his second season at the club but raised his performance for the 2011 season when he scored 11 goals in 27 matches as Sundsvall were promoted to Sweden's first tier of football, Allsvenskan.
 For his first season in Allsvenskan Forsberg played 21 matches out of 30 and scored 6 goals, however Sundsvall were relegated to Superettan once again after losing the relegation play-offs against Halmstads BK.